Court-Martial Jurisdiction over Military-Civilian Hybrids: Retired Regulars, Reservists, and Discharged Prisoners, 112 U. PA. L. REV. 317 (1964)

 Date of Authorship for this Version

 Bishop, Joseph, "Court-Martial Jurisdiction over Military-Civilian Hybrids: Retired Regulars, Reservists, and Discharged Prisoners" (1964).
 Faculty Scholarship Series.
-Paper 2829.
+2829.